cgcardona/cgcardona.github.com/_posts/2013-05-30-the-4-tenets-of-glassware.md

 you're acknowledging that the app can also access your location and that's ok because it's expected.

-Glass is such a networked and geo-aware device device that any social qualms about bein 'tracked' won't hold water on this platform.
+Glass is such a networked and geo-aware device that any social qualms about being 'tracked' won't hold water on this platform.
 By using Glass you opt into a world where your device is broadcasting your location at all times.

 ## Voice